-2.2 Screening for Sub-threshold EIA
+2.2 Screening for Sub-threshold Environmental Impact Assessment

-In cases where a project is mentioned in Part 2 but is classed as "sub-threshold development", it is necessary for a planning authority to undertake a case-by-case examination about whether the development is likely to be https://www.housing.gov.ie/sites/default/files/publications/files/guidelines_for_planning_authorities_and_an_bord_leanala_on_carrying_out_eia-august_2018.pdf associated with significant effects on the environment.
-In other words, screening for whether EIA is needed, must be undertaken.
+In cases where a project is mentioned in Part 2 but is classed as "sub-threshold development", it is necessary for a planning authority to undertake a case-by-case examination about whether the development is likely to be associated with significant effects on the environment.
+In other words, screening for whether an EIA is needed, must be undertaken.